Reliability and Robustness analysis of Machine Learning based Phishing URL Detectors: Robustness Analysis Methodology and Experimental Setup

-A large URL dataset of $193,386$ URLs was collected using multiple sources mentioned in Table~\ref{dataset}.
-Instead of directly using Alexa dataset \cite{AlexaTop45:online}, we crawled 1500 unique domains from this dataset to obtain relative URLs.
-This has been done because Alexa dataset only provides the list of index pages of the websites while phishing feed providers such as Phishtank \cite{PhishTan46:online} or OpenPhish \cite{OpenPhish80:online} provide lists of complete phishing URLs.
-For example `www.netflix.com' is in the Alexa dataset, while the relative URL ‘www.netflix.com/au/login’ is not present.
-In contrast, "https://handaummail.000webhostapp.com/shu/DHL-NEW/D2017HL/u.php" is a phishing URL in OpenPhish \cite{OpenPhish80:online} which contains the full path of phishing resource in the URL.
-Hence, directly using Alexa dataset creates biases in the data as also highlighted by \cite{Shirazi2018KnowThyDomainName}.

-These data sources also have overlapping URLs; therefore, we removed the duplicates.
-Although, practically this was an imbalance class problem where the number of legitimate URLs were always greater than their counterparts, a balanced dataset was considered for training to avoid any biases in results (such as learning one class more accurately than the other or overfitting).
+{\textbf(i) {URL dataset.}} A large URL dataset of $193,386$ URLs was collected using multiple sources mentioned in Table~\ref{dataset}.
+We have also published this dataset \cite{RobustEVALMLPU} for research reproducibility.
+Instead of directly using Alexa dataset \cite{AlexaTop45:online}, we crawled 1500 unique domains from this dataset to obtain relative URLs because the Alexa dataset only provides the list of index pages of the websites which creates a bias in the data as highlighted by Shirazi, H., Bezawada, B., and Ray \cite{Shirazi2018KnowThyDomainName}.
+For example, `www.netflix.com' is in the Alexa dataset, while the relative URL `www.netflix.com/au/login' is not present.
+On the other hand, phishing feed providers such as Phishtank \cite{PhishTan46:online}, or OpenPhish \cite{OpenPhish80:online} provide lists of complete phishing URLs.
+For instance, \url{hxxps://handaummail.000webhostapp.com/shu/DHL-NEW/D2017HL/u.php} is a phishing URL in OpenPhish \cite{OpenPhish80:online} which contains the full path of phishing resource in the URL.
+After collecting the datasets from the data sources, we removed duplicates and constructed a balanced dataset \inserted{(by considering legitimate URLs from our crawled dataset equal to the size of phishing URL dataset i.e., 96693)} to avoid biases in results (such as learning one class more accurately than the other or overfitting).

-For adversarial training, we augmented this dataset with the adversarial examples generated from the set of $S$ seed URLs.
-We labelled the adversarial samples as phishing URLs.